collinloo/M3_FinalProject/README.md

 ![](/img/mdl_b_tuned_baseline_comp.png?raw=true)

 ## Model B Evaluation
-There is a difference of about 5% between the train (99.91%) and test (94.84%) accuracy scores which suggests Model B is less over fitting than Model A.  Furthermore, Model B improves vastly in the AUC score, 88.06% vs 83.36%.
+There is a difference of about 5% between the train (100%) and test (95.44%) accuracy scores which suggests Model B is less overfitting than Model A.  Furthermore, Model B improves vastly in the AUC score, 89.48% vs 85.50%.

 ROC Curve
 ![](/img/mdl_b_roc.png?raw=true)